cazyw/templateHTML/notes/README.md

 ## Vim

+Helpful when editing git commits in the terminal
 * `i` to insert (edit)
 * ```Ctrl + V``` to select the whole line
 * ```d``` to yank (cut) the line